aka-pharande/Cloud-Migration-Scenarios/Lab9/Lab9.md

 - **Trace Spans and Uptime Checks:** Estimated at $488.40/month for 5-minute intervals across all regions.

 ## 1.3 Migration Cost Estimation
-The migration costs are a one time expenditure required for data transfer, database replication, and temporary migration resources.
+The migration costs are a one-time expenditure required for data transfer, database replication, and temporary migration resources.
 In fact, if the migration is homogenous i.e. where the source and destination are on the same database engine, it wouldn't cost anything at all.
-However, if it ends up being a hetrogenous move, it will cost $0.463/GB to backfill the data.
+However, if it ends up being a heterogenous move, it will cost $0.463/GB to backfill the data.
-Given we have to migrate 30 TB of data, in thw worst case (heterogenous move), we will incur a one time cost of $14223.36 to migrate the data to Cloud databases.
+Given we have to migrate 30 TB of data, in the worst case (heterogenous move), we will incur a one-time cost of $14223.36 to migrate the data to Cloud databases.
-More information of the database migration service pricing can be found [here](https://cloud.google.com/database-migration/pricing).
+More information on the database migration service pricing can be found [here](https://cloud.google.com/database-migration/pricing).

 # 2. Cost Optimization Strategy
 **Reserved Instances vs. Pay-As-You-Go**